ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 As Andy Grove discusses in *High Output Management*, even a world- class interview process is successful only about 70 percent of the time.
 Fundamentally, there are many risks in hiring: you re trying to predict how someone will perform forty hours a week, week in and week out, based on just a few conversations and data points gathered in an interview process.

- e best leaders track their success rate, aren t afraid of admitting hiring mistakes, and will hire slow, fire fast.
+The best leaders track their success rate, aren t afraid of admitting hiring mistakes, and will hire slow, fire fast.

- ere s no getting around it: firing a new employee who isn t working
+There's no getting around it: firing a new employee who isn t working

 out shortly after they were hired is socially awkward and uncomfortable

 for everyone.
 It is, however, the responsible thing to do for your team.
-Some practices to help provide transparency to new employees and assist man - agers in making good decisions include implementing a formal ninety-day

- probationary or introductory period and required new-employee/ manager check-ins every fifteen or thirty days, or using a contract-to-hire employment structure.
+Some practices to help provide transparency to new employees and assist man - agers in making good decisions include implementing a formal ninety-day probationary or introductory period and required new-employee/ manager check-ins every fifteen or thirty days, or using a contract-to-hire employment structure.

 CANDIDATE EXPERIENCE